 Infections begin as small brown lesions, usually under the calyx.
 Spores on the lesions begin to grow within a day and appear as a gray velvety mold.
 The lesions grow rapidly in size and afflict both green and ripe berries.

 Infected berries remain firm and yet covered with gray spores.
 High humidity favors the growth of the mold, which is visible as a white to gray cottony mass.
-On green
+On green fruits, lesions develop more slowly and the fruit become malformed and completely rotten.
+Rotten fruit may become mummified.

 Strawberry Botrytis Rot Treatment